emidombek/nomada-photo/docs/README.md

   - VSCode, Git, GitHub and Gitpages were used to code and deploy the website.
 I used the Code Academy Template to create my repo on GitHub.
+  - To test and view the website locally I used a VSCode extension called 'Live Server' by Ritwick Dey.
+  - I used the 'Mobile Simulator' extension on Chrome to test on different devices for responsiveness.

 - Learning Resources: